margaretmwaura/Nodejs-web-scrapper/README.md

 ## Technologies Used

-The project is built on Nodejs, Sequelize , Apollo Server and GraphQL.
+The project is built on Nodejs, Sequelize , Apollo Server, GraphQL and docker.

 ## Getting Started